Beyond Earth Class 6 Questions and Answers NCERT Solutions

 My second alphabet is in ACE and also in FAN

-My third alphabet is in RAT and not in CAT
+My third alphabet is in RAT but not in CAT

 My fourth alphabet is in SUN but not in FUN